She was pregnant and had to find $15,000 overnight to save her twins

 Walsh said the specialist who referred her for a next-day surgical appointment gave her just two options for providers in the region, only one of whom practiced in her state.
 That was Quintero, who is renowned for his work on the condition.
 He is credited with pioneering the procedure Walsh needed, and with his colleagues, also developed a way to assess the condition's severity, known as the Quintero staging system.

 But it turns out there was another option in Florida.
-Neither the specialist nor BCBS told Walsh about the possibility of getting care at the University of South Florida, she said.
-At the time, USF was the only other facility in her state that could have performed the procedure, according to Dr. Alejandro Rodriguez, a maternal-fetal medicine physician and an assistant professor at the USF Health Morsani College of Medicine in Tampa.
+Neither the specialist nor BCBS told Walsh about the possibility of getting care at the University of South Florida in Tampa, she said.
+At the time, USF was the only other facility in her state that could have performed the procedure, according to Dr. Alejandro Rodriguez, a maternal-fetal medicine physician and an assistant professor at the USF Health Morsani College of Medicine.
 Rodriguez said that USF accepts private insurance, Medicaid, and Medicare and doesn't require patients to pay upfront for care.

 "There was no mention of shopping around," Walsh said.
 And with her doctors telling her the lives of her children — and potentially her own — were urgently at stake, she said it seemed her only option was to pay up.